 What makes a good cuppa?
 A Fairtrade one, naturally.

-21 April is National Tea Day in the UK – the time of the year when we get to celebrate one of the UK’s favourite drinks.
-And with Brits drinking 100 million cups of tea every day, we look at what difference it would make if all of those cuppas were Fairtrade.
+Tea is one of the UK’s favourite drinks and, with Brits drinking 100 million cups of tea every day, we look at what difference it would make if all of those cuppas were Fairtrade.

 1. Tea is second most popular beverage in the world, surpassed only by water: an estimated 70,000 cups are drunk every second.